 Artificial Narrow Intelligence (ANI)

-Artificial Narrow Intelligence (ANI) is like a computer that’s really good at one specific thing.
-Some examples include chatbots like ChatGPT, language models like GPT-4, image generators like DALL-E 2, self-driving cars, voice assistants like Alexa and Siri, and complex algorithms used in various fields like recommendation algorithms for Netflix.
+Artificial Narrow Intelligence (ANI) is like a computer that’s good at one thing.
+Some examples include chatbots like ChatGPT, language models like GPT-4, image generators like DALL-E 2, self-driving cars, voice assistants like Alexa and Siri, and complex algorithms used in various fields like Netflix’s recommendation algorithms.

 ANI is the most prevalent form of AI currently in use.
 It’s designed to perform a specific task, such as: